walokra/markdown-page-generator-plugin/Readme.md

 Plugin creates static HTML pages with Maven and Markdown.
 Uses [pegdown](https://github.com/sirthias/pegdown) Markdown processor.
 The code is Open Source and under MIT license.

+The plugin can be found in Sonatype's OSS repository (https://oss.sonatype.org/content/groups/public/com/ruleoftech/markdown-page-generator-plugin/) and in Central Repository (http://search.maven.org/).

 You can configure the input and output directories, which files to copy and which pegdown options are used.
 You can also include custom header and footer and general title.

 Default configuration which can be overridden: